jdmevo123/akamai-purge-action/README.md

 Type of purge required:
 - cpcode : Purge by cpcode
 - tag : Purge by Cache Tag
+- url : Purge by url

 ### `ref`
 **Required**
-CPCode or Cache Tag to purge
+CPCode, Cache Tag or url's to purge

 ## `workflow.yml` Example